theconcernedcitizen/theconcernedcitizen.github.io/aboutus.md

 subtitle: Our mission
 ---

 Between the news and social media nowadays, our attention has become scattered.
-For those of us who support progressive causes in the US and want to see change, simply reading and reacting to the news is not enough.
+For those of us who support progressive causes in the US and want to see change, just reading and reacting to the news / social media is not enough.

-This site contains resources for us to mobilize our reactions to be heard by people in power who can do something and to empower people who are already making a difference in their own grassroots efforts.
+This site contains resources for us to mobilize our reactions to be heard by people in power who can do something and to empower people who are working to make a difference in their own grassroots efforts.

 Currently this site focuses in on the upcoming 2022 Midterm Elections, and aims to be a one-stop-voter-action portal.
 - How to cast your vote in your state